KPInc425/mybibliotheca/NATIVE_BARCODE_SCANNER.md

 ## 📄 License

-This implementation is part of the MyBibliotheca project.
+This implementation is part of the BookOracle project.
 See the main project license for details.

 ---